Will I be allowed to work as a nurse while I am attending your school?

 Can I only be assigned to a clinical rotation located near my home?

-Can I take UNCG core courses before being accepted into RSNA?
+Can I take UNCG DNP NA core courses before being accepted into the program?

-It is highly recommended that UNCG core courses be completed prior to enrolling in RSNA, but it is not mandatory.
-Core courses are now offered online and available through the Visions program with UNCG.
+It is recommended that UNCG core courses be completed prior to enrolling in the program, but it is not mandatory.
+Core courses are now offered online and available through the Visions program with UNCG Graduate School.

 Yes, students can experience simulator scenarios in both the first and second semester.
 The program also has an inventory of airway, spines and CVP practice mannequins.
 In addition, the school offers both a difficult airway workshop and a spinal workshop as part of the curriculum.